Bourbon virus: Virology

 Bourbon virus is a type of thogotovirus, which is in the RNA virus family Orthomyxoviridae.
-The virus particles show different morphologies, including filamentous and roughly spherical forms, and have projections from the surface.
+The virus particles show different morphologies, including filamentous and roughly spherical forms, and have nucleoprotein and glycoprotein projections from the surface.
 The spherical virions have a range of diameters, with broadly 100–130 nm being common.
 Virus was present at high levels in the extracellular space, with occasional particles being observed in the process of endocytosis.

-Like other members of the Orthomyxoviridae, the Bourbon virus genome is single-stranded, negative-sense RNA, which is segmented, or divided into several separate pieces.
+Like other members of the Orthomyxoviridae, the Bourbon virus genome is 10 to 11-kb, single-stranded, negative-sense RNA, which is segmented, or divided into several separate pieces.
 It has at least six segments.
+The segments include glycoprotein (GP), nucleoprotein (NP), matrix protein (MP), polymerase acidic protein (PA), polymerase basic protein 1 (PB1), and polymerase basic protein 2 (PB2).
 Bourbon virus is most similar in RNA sequence to Dhori virus and the closely related Batken virus, both members of the genus Thogotovirus, but has diverged substantially from these viruses.
 Dhori and Batken viruses have only been reported in the Eastern hemisphere.

 Epidemiology

 The Bourbon virus was first identified in a previously healthy man aged more than 50 years from Bourbon County, Kansas, United States, who worked as a farmer.
 He died in June 2014.
 Dana Hawkinson from the University of Kansas Hospital, where the patient was treated, has speculated that the virus had been previously present undetected.
 There have been five confirmed cases since 2014.

-The CDC is developing investigational diagnostic tests for Bourbon virus infection; as of December 2014, CDC and the Kansas Department of Health and Environment were planning to test blood samples from people in Kansas who have recently experienced similar unexplained symptoms.
+The CDC is developing investigational diagnostic tests for Bourbon virus infection.
+In December 2014, CDC and the Kansas Department of Health and Environment were planning to test blood samples from people in Kansas who have recently experienced similar unexplained symptoms.
 It is unknown whether the virus can infect non-human animals, and studies are ongoing to investigate this.